istedee/heimdall/src/README.md

 DO THIS BEFORE ANYTHING:
 ```
 You need to install Docker and Docker compose.
 Depending on your system, install docker engine if you can.
-If you cant install engine.
+If you cant install engine you should install Docker desktop.
 ```
 This link for Docker: https://docs.docker.com/engine/install/
 ```